Gluten-Free Pumpkin Chocolate Cake

 Ingredients

-- 1 cup all-purpose gluten-free flour such as King Arthur brand
+- 1 cup King Arthur measure for measure all-purpose gluten-free flour sifted

 - 1 teaspoon baking powder